-States Where You Can Go to Jail for Unpaid Debts
+States Where You Go to Jail for Unpaid Debts

-Not paying consumer debts, like credit cards or loans, won’t usually result in jail time as this isn’t considered a criminal offense.
-However, there are several states where you can go to jail for unpaid debts like federal taxes or child support.
+Not paying consumer debts, like credit cards or loans, won’t usually result in jail time because this isn’t considered a criminal offense.
+However, several states allow you to go to jail for unpaid debts like federal taxes or child support.

 Are you eligible for debt relief?